garbados/games/alleyways.md

 tags: live-action, phone app, social
 date: August, 2012
-title: Alleyways
+title: Investigatoria
-summary: Inspired by The Comfort of Strangers, build real-world relationships while solving mysteries.
+summary: Inspired by The Comfort of Strangers, Investigatoria is the best excuse to meet new people.

 ## Mack the Knife is loose again...